nathanlauder/Twitter-Bot/README.md

 # Twitter-Bot
- Wrote this program to automate Twitter functions with Python.
+ I wrote this script to teach myself some selenium.
+I wanted to learn how to automate something, so this is what I chose!